decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- R, is the non-negative integer representing the number of revealed messages e.g., length([(H_i1, msg_i1), ..., (H_iR, msg_iR)]).
-If no revealed messages are
+- L, is the non-negative integer representing the number of signed messages e.g., length([(H_1, revealed_1), ..., (H_L, revealed_L)]).
+Note if no messages are signed, the value of L MUST evaluate to zero (0).
-     supplied as an input to this operation, the value of R MUST evaluate to zero (0).
+- R, is the non-negative integer representing the number of revealed messages e.g., R = revealed_1 + revealed_2 + ... + revealed_L.
+If no revealed messages are supplied as an input to this operation, the value of R MUST evaluate to zero (0).
-- U, is the non-negative integer representing the number of un-revealed messages e.g., length([H_h1, ..., H_hU]).
-If there are no un-revealed messages, the value of U MUST evaluate to zero (0).
+- U, is the non-negative integer representing the number of un-revealed messages e.g., U = L-R. If no non-revealed messages are supplied as an input to this operation (i.e., if R = L), the value of U MUST evaluate to zero (0).
-- L = R + U, the total number of originally signed messages.
-- [H_1, ..., H_L], is the concatenation of the list [H_i1, ..., H_iR] (the list of
-     generators corresponding to revealed messages) and the list [H_h1, ..., H_hU] (the input generators list corresponding to un-revealed messages).
-The two lists MUST have an empty intersection and their union MUST equal [H_1 ..., H_L] (the list of generators appearing in the input to Sign list with the (generator, message) pairs).
-The resulting list MUST be ordered based on the index of the generators.

 Outputs: